jonjongames1997/JMCalloutsRemastered/README.md

 My Personal Discord: https://discord.gg/jonjongamesstudios (Report Issues or get Early Access to newly added callouts before Public release)

+Version Checker code was from UnitedCallouts by Sebi3 as a GUIDE.

 Download the dependecies: